Court Of Protection

 Jodi is Head of Department for Family and Children Law and a partner at CJCH.
 She advises and represents both individual and corporate clients and with over 17 years experience, she specialises in a number of areas including Family Law, Public Sector and Mental Health Law.Get in touch ›

-Molly is a trainee solicitor here at CJCH Solicitors having joined the Firm in 2017.
-She now specialises in Court of Protection matters working with the team to advise private clients.Get in touch ›
+Molly is a solicitor here at CJCH Solicitors having joined the Firm in 2017.
+She specialises in Court of Protection matters working with the team to advise private clients.Get in touch ›

-Sadé is a trainee solicitor here at CJCH Solicitors having joined the Firm in August 2018 to undertake the final seat of her training contract.
-She now specialises in Court of Protection for welfare matters.Get in touch ›
+Sadé is a solicitor here at CJCH Solicitors having joined the Firm in August 2018.
+She specialises in Court of Protection for welfare matters.Get in touch ›

 John advises Private Clients in the areas of Wills & Probate, Power of Attorney, Deputyship, and Residential Conveyancing.
 Although specialising in Private Client services since 2013, he has been with CJCH since 2003, and has been a Qualified Solicitor since 2010.Get in touch ›